prof18/marcogomiero.com/content/posts/drafts/kmm-shared-app-architecture.md

 ```

-The presenter receives in the constructor the dependencies that it needs and plus a *CoroutineScope* that for Android will be the provided by the native part, instead for iOS the scope will be initialized by default (because we can’t define a scope from the Swift code).
+The presenter receives in the constructor the dependencies that it needs and plus a *CoroutineScope* that for Android is provided by the native side, instead on iOS the scope is initialized by default (because we can’t define a scope from Swift code).
-We need a CoroutineScope, because the data come from the repository as `Flows` ([here](https://kotlinlang.org/docs/reference/coroutines/flow.html) for more info about Kotlin Flows) and we need to cancel any ongoing operation if the view is destroyed.
+A CoroutineScope is necessary because the data come from the repository as `Flow` ([here](https://kotlinlang.org/docs/reference/coroutines/flow.html) for more info about Kotlin Flow) and any ongoing operation has to be canceled when the view is destroyed.

 Then, I moved to the Android side to develop the HomeScreen: